 Going Paleo gives you a holistic approach to health, treating your mind, body and soul.
 Your diet is important, but equally so is your fitness activity and self-care, including adequate sleep hygiene.
-With a properly fueled body, you’ll be more inclined to sleep smarter.
+With proper sleep, your body is able to function at it’s best.

 7. Enjoy Amazing Food

 8. More Nutrients

 By eliminating filler foods like grains and legumes (which slow the absorption of nutrients due to the presence of anti-nutrients), you’ll naturally get more of the foods your body needs, like vegetables, fruits, nuts and seeds.

 9. Better Mental Health

 A healthy, balanced diet can do tremendous things for your mental health and wellness.
 Better nutrition breeds more energy and mental clarity.
 Coupled with better sleep, self-care and regular exercise, the Paleo diet can truly help you to cultivate a healthy headspace.

 Living primal means channeling our ancestors, who never had a smartphone, iPad or laptop.
 The Paleo lifestyle encourages disconnecting from the bustle of the digital world whenever you can, and taking some time for you.
 Here are some suggestions on doing a digital detox.

 11. Leaner Muscle Tone

 The Paleo diet’s relatively high consumption of protein fuels muscle mass.
 Coupled with weight lifting, the diet can target underdeveloped muscles and fat, cultivating a leaner, muscle-toned physique.

 12. No Calorie Counting

 Unlike other diets, the Paleo diet recognizes a person’s individuality.
 There’s no strict calorie-in, calorie-out figure that suits every individual, so why eat according to a metric?
 Rather than count calories, going Paleo encourages eating as many whole, natural foods you feel that you need at any given time.

 13. Fewer Toxins

 Cutting out food additives helps reduce your exposure to toxins.
 So does the increased consumption of antioxidant-rich vegetables, fruits and spices.
 This natural form of detoxification boosts your immune system, promoting healing from within.

 14. More Energy